astarod/astarod/README.md

 - 👋 Hi, I’m @astarod
-- 👀 I’m interested in python
+- 👀 I’m interested in javascript and python
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on something great
 - 📫 How to reach me: here!